-- 85. (1) Subject to paragraph (2), a regulated financial service provider may opt not to display the warning statements required by this Chapter where the advertisement only specifies either or both of the following: - (a) the name of the financial service; - (b) an invitation to consumers to discuss the financial service in more detail with the regulated financial service provider. - (2) A regulated financial service provider shall not have the option referred to in paragraph (1) where the advertisement refers to any terms or conditions of the financial service as part of the name of the financial service concerned, or elsewhere, in the advertisement.
+- 83. A(1) Subject to paragraph (2), a regulated entity may opt not to display the warning statements required by this Chapter where these Regulations to be included in advertisements where the advertisement satisfies the following conditions: - (a) the advertisement only specifies either or both of the following: - (i) the name of the financial service; - (ii) an invitation to consumers to discuss the financial service in more detail with the regulated entity; - (a)(b) (2) A regulated financial service provider shall the advertisement does not have the option link to other information that forms part of the advertisement through a hyperlink referred to in paragraph (1) where Regulation 76; - (c) the advertisement refers does not refer to any terms or conditions of the financial service as part of the name of the financial service concerned, or elsewhere, in the advertisement.